 You probably already know the story of Narasimha, Vishnu’s hybrid avatar.
 Evil demon Hiranyakashipu gets a boon from Brahma that makes him practically invincible, which in turn gives him the licence to terrorize everyone.
 But when he tries to murder his own son, Vishnu decides that enough is enough and vanquishes Hiranyakashipu in the most creative way (you see, all boons come with loopholes) in his Narasimha avatar.

 The story doesn’t end there though.
 Even with Hiranyakashipu out of the picture, Narasimha is still really, really angry, and afraid that his anger issues would destroy the world, the gods beseech Shiva to do something.
-Of course, the only way to tackle a powerful mythical creature is to turn into a powerful mythical yourself.
+Of course, the only way to tackle a powerful mythical creature is to turn into a powerful mythical creature yourself.
 Shiva becomes Sharabha – a half-lion (to match Narasimha, understandably) and half-bird form (the OG Angry Bird) – and manages to subdue Narasimha.
 The story is still not over, because Narasimha becomes Angrier Bird – taking on the form of Gandeberunda, a gigantic two-headed bird with Hulk-like strength.
-Shrabha, thankfully, calls it quits after 18 days of fighting and Gandeberunda also finally calms down.
+Sharabha, thankfully, calls it quits after 18 days of fighting and Gandeberunda also finally calms down.
 This powerful bird happens to be the state emblem of Karnataka, and the Gandeberunda motif can be found in many places in India, including temple architecture.

 Bhoota Vahana Yantra

 It appears that robots are quite ancient.
-According to an 11th-century text, when Buddha died, it fell to King Ajatshatru of Magadha to protect his sacred relics.
+According to an 11th-century text, when Buddha died, it fell to King Ajatashatru of Magadha to protect his sacred relics.
 Ajatashatru concealed the relics in a secret underground chamber in his capital, Pataliputra (now Patna in Bihar).
 And the warriors who stood guard were automatons, but not just any automatons though.
 Bhoota Vahana Yantra literally means ‘spirit movement machine’, so these robots had spirits inside them that were responsible for their movements.
 Needless to say, these robots made excellent guards.